How to spit roast a hog (or lamb, goat or venison) with our Authentic Charcoal / Wood fired Spit Roasting Machine available for hire

 HOW TO RETURN THE HOG ROAST MACHINE:

 Please note - this is a guide only and does not cover every eventuality.
 As professional hog roasters we've encountered and overcome many problems over the years.
 We carry a basic tool box which gets us out of most problems should they arise.
 Our experience also means we know what can go wrong and how best to prevent this from happening.
 We can be booked to fully roast your hog for you, including carving and serving your guests.
 If however you opt for the diy option then this is a very rewarding experience and quite straight forward, but ultimately we cannot be held liable should things not work out.
 The limit of our liability is the hire charge paid for use of the machine.
 Should part of the machine fail to perform, consideration will be given to partially refunding your hire.
 If you have had free hire as part of a special package hog and machine deal then regrettably we would not be able to offer any refund.
 Please do not let this put you off - for the majority of our clients things go smoothly and without bother.
 It is only in a few incidences, usually when this guide has not been followed, that things have gone wrong.
 The most common problem is abuse of the motor.
-A 40kg rated motor is £55 to replace and this is the most expensive part on the machine.
-If a machine is damaged or returned with a part broken or missing we will only deduct the replacement cost from your deposit.
+A 40kg rated motor is £119.99 to replace and this is the most expensive part on the machine.
+If a machine is damaged or returned with a part broken or missing we will only deduct the replacement cost from your deposit along with an admin charge of £15 for sourcing parts, and if applicable, a fitting charge of £15.
 You will not forfeit your complete deposit.
 If however you fail to return a machine the full replacement value of <£500 will be due.

 This Hog Roasting Guide is brought to you by www.adoptabaconsandwich.co.uk